-- report annually on the policy, - ensure the policy is stated in the prospectus and school handbook, - do their best to ensure that SEND provision is made as appropriate; - nominate a Governor responsible for Special Educational Needs.
+- reporting annually on the policy, - ensuring the policy is stated in the prospectus and school handbook, - doing their best to ensure that SEND provision is made as appropriate; - nominating a Governor responsible for Special Educational Needs.

 12. STORING AND MANAGING INFORMATION